wilsonmar/wilsonmar.github.io/_posts/2022-09-21-google-apps-scripting.md

    For now, the sheet (or CSV file) can be a new file every run.

+2. Have button in google Doc & sheet which invokes the script to run.

-2. Add a sequential number to each QUESTION found and update the Doc so there is a unique reference into the Sheet.
+3. Add a sequential number to each QUESTION found and update the Doc so there is a unique reference into the Sheet.

    Add or Update Question Number in Doc: from "QUESTION: text" to "QUESTION 33: text".
 For now, Ignore anything between QUESTION and :.

-3. Add a sortable date/time stamp column in Sheet for each item added or updated.
+4. Add a sortable date/time stamp column in Sheet for each item added or updated.

    Format of the date/time stamp: 22-09-20T24:59:59Z (for Zulu/GMT local time)

-4. Include in the Sheet a _Origin column a link back to where the item was found in the Doc.
+5. Include in the Sheet a _Origin column a link back to where the item was found in the Doc.

    This means that you'll be keeping track of headings as you progress sequentially through the file.

    Example: "Heading 1" etc. captured as you progress through the Doc.

-5. In origin, add a URL link to the Heading text.
+6. In origin, add a URL link to the Heading text.

-6. Here's the tricky (but cool) part - syncing between Doc and Sheet.
+7. Here's the tricky (but cool) part - syncing between Doc and Sheet.

    We want to keep the extra columns sync'd with its question text.